Population Connection

-Population Connection (formerly Zero Population Growth or ZPG) is a US-based non-profit organization that educates young people and advocates for progressive policies to stabilize world population at a level that can be sustained by Earth's resources.
+Population Connection (formerly Zero Population Growth or ZPG) is a US-based non-profit organization that advocates for policies to stabilize the global population at a level that can be sustained by Earth's resources.

 History

 Population Connection was founded in 1968 under the name "Zero Population Growth" or ZPG by Paul R. Ehrlich, Richard Bowers, and Charles Remington in the wake of Paul and Anne Ehrlich's influential but controversial book The Population Bomb.
 The organization adopted its current name in 2002.